awsdocs/amazon-ecr-user-guide/doc_source/ecr-repository-metrics.md

 ## Enabling CloudWatch metrics<a name="enable_cloudwatch"></a>

-Amazon ECR sends repository metrics automatically for all repositories\.
+Amazon ECR sends repository metrics automatically for private repositories (metrics for public repositories are not currently published)\.
 There is no need to take any manual steps\.

 ## Available metrics and dimensions<a name="available_cloudwatch_metrics"></a>